Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/interface/introduction.rst

 Header
 ------

-A Header is a small horizontal part of an Editor and sits either at the top or bottom of the Area the Editor is in.
+A header is a small horizontal part of an editor and sits either at the top or bottom of the area.
 It acts as a container for menus and commonly used tools.
-Like additional Regions the Header can be hidden.
+Much like additional regions the header can be hidden.

-In the 3D View above the Header is marked with a purple frame.
+The 3D View above the header is marked with a purple frame.

 .. list-table:: Useful Hotkeys
    :widths: 15 85